dojo/docs/dijit/Menu.rst

 Action                                        Key
 ==========================================    =================================================
 Open a context menu                           On Windows: shift-f10 or the Windows context menu key
-                                              On Firefox on the Macintosh: ctrl-space Navigate menu items                           Up and down arrow keys Activate a menu item                          Spacebar or enter Open a submenu                                Spacebar, enter, or right arrow
+                                              On Firefox on the Macintosh: ctrl-space On Safari 4 on Mac: VO+shift+m (VO is ususally control+opton)
+Navigate menu items                           Up and down arrow keys Activate a menu item                          Spacebar or enter Open a submenu                                Spacebar, enter, or right arrow